CreativeLearningLTC/TedSpeaking/README.md

 ## How to use it

-- Right click to click "Turn on practice mode"
+- Click extension icon to click "Turn on" button
 - Click any text to listen to the speaker, and repeat to prctice
 - Click the Ted Video player to stop
 - Click the same text to repeat